 A few - like Buzzard and Great Spotted Woodpecker - increased.

 Bat species.
 Most bats use woodland for roosting or foraging.
-Roosts of Common and Soprano Pipistrelle, Natterer’s and Brown Long-eared Bats are almost always near a woodland.
+Roosts of Soprano Pipistrelle, Natterer’s, Noctule and Brown Long-eared Bats are usually in or near trees or a woodland.

 Other mammals in woodland habitats include deer, Fox, Badger, Hedgehog, as well as mice, voles and shrews.